Arbitrum Nova logoArbitrum Nova

 Fraud proofs (INT)

 Fraud proofs allow 13 WHITELISTED actors watching the chain to prove that the state is incorrect.
 Interactive proofs (INT) require multiple transactions over time to resolve.
+There is a 6d 8h challenge period.

 Data availability